National History Bee

 National Championships

-The third stage of the National History Bee for the Middle and Elementary School Divisions is the National Championships which is held on Memorial Day weekend at the Hyatt Regency Orlando.
+The third stage of the National History Bee for the Middle and Elementary School Divisions is the National Championships which is held on Memorial Day weekend at the Hyatt Regency Orlando in Orlando, FL.
+For 2026, the National Championship weekend runs from May 21-25, but all rounds of the National History Bee are contested on Friday-Sunday, May 22-24, 2026.
+A full schedule of events is available here.
 The National Championships for the National History Bee are also held in conjunction with the National Championships of the National Geography Bee, National Science Bee, and many other events.
-Students who have qualified for the National Championships in the National History Bee are also qualified for and encouraged to compete in the all-American History-focused US History Bee and the National History Bowl, a buzzer-based competition for teams of students from a school or homeschool association.
+In particular, students who have qualified through the National Qualifying Exams are also encouraged to compete in the all-American History-focused US History Bee.
+Students who have qualified for Nationals in the National History Bee may also compete in the team-based National History Bowl, a buzzer-based competition for teams of students from a school or homeschool association.
 Solo student teams are also welcome and encouraged to compete in the History Bowl.
 There are also a number of History-themed National Championship Exams.
 Each event is held at different times during the weekend, so students who wish to compete in multiple events may do so.

 National Championships: Tournament Structure

-At the National Championships, all students compete in 4 preliminary rounds using the same style of questions on which they played at the Regional Finals.
+At the National Championships, all students compete in 4 National History Bee preliminary rounds using the same style of questions on which they played at the Regional Tournaments.
 The rounds are held in different blocks of 2 rounds each.
 Students are assigned to 2 blocks based on their full schedule of events for the weekend.
-Students’ preliminary round point totals are summed, and then the top students (usually around the top 25-35%) qualify for the Playoff Rounds.
+Students’ preliminary round point totals are summed, and then the top students (usually around the top 30-35%) qualify for the Playoff Rounds.
 The number of students who qualify for the playoffs is a function of enrollment in each age division at Nationals, and will be clarified to all before the competition begins.

 Registration for the National Championships is done on this page.
 Nationals weekend will also feature many other events, including the Opening Ceremonies, a Family Quiz Night, Universal Studios Night, Intro to Model United Nations, various talks and receptions, and the Jeopardy!
 Charity Games.
-A full schedule of the 2025 Nationals Events is available here.
+A full schedule of the 2026 National Championships is available here.

 For all questions on the National Championships, please email ems-info@iacompetitions.com.